|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-On February 25, 1944 this A-20 flew on the group's first bombing mission over Alexishafen Airfield.
-Over the target, hit by a small caliber bullet in the right nacelle.
+On February 25, 1944 this A-20 flew the group's first bombing mission against Alexishafen Airfield.
+Over the target, hit by a small caliber bullet in the right engine nacelle.

-During October 1944, SSgt Richard E. Harris became the crew chief.
+During October 1944, SSgt Richard E. Harris became crew chief and was based on Leyte.

 During March 1945 experimental rocket mounts were installed on the wings and tested.

-During May 1945, transferred to the 388th Bombardment Squadron.
+During May 1945, transferred to the 388th Bombardment Squadron (388th BS).
 Assigned to pilot Waetzman with crew chief Hannon.

 On June 10, 1945 while parked in the flight line at Floridablanca Airfield this A-20 was to participate in a mission against Santiago, but pilot 2nd Lt.
 Ralph E. Trout could not start the engines due to a dead battery.
 While a ground crew member worked on the plane, a spark started a fire in the bomb bay with four 250 lbs bombs and a full load of fuel.